-Though the affine parameterization defined in Section III was shown to be useful for efficiently implementing control laws with guaranteed system-theoretic properties such as robust invariance and robust convergence to a target set, there are still a number of issues that need to be addressed.
+Though the affine parameterization defined in Section 3 was shown to be useful for efficiently implementing control laws with guaranteed system-theoretic properties such as robust invariance and robust convergence to a target set, there are still a number of issues that need to be addressed.

-It was proven in Section IV that the set of states, for which the parameterization in Section III is feasible, contains the set of states for which an affine time-varying policy exists.
-It still remains to be determined whether there exist examples for which the inclusion in Theorem 1 is strict or whether it is always satisfied with equality.
+It was proven in Section 4 that the set of states for which the parameterization in Section 3 is feasible, contains the set of states for which an affine time-varying policy exists.
+It still remains to be determined whether the inclusion in Theorem 1 is strict or whether it is satisfied with equality in general.

-Section V showed that the parameterization in Section III can be used to construct receding horizon control laws such that the region of feasibility is robustly invariant for the closed-loop system.
-The focus of current research is in extending these results to guaranteeing robust convergence and stability of the target set, as well as ensuring offset-free control if the disturbance tends to a non-zero limit.
+Section 5 showed how to construct receding horizon and minimum-time control laws with guaranteed robust invariance.
+In the case of minimum-time control, robust convergence to the target set can be guaranteed.
+However, the results in this section on the invariance of receding horizon control still need to be extended in order to guarantee robust convergence and stability of the target set, as well as guaranteeing offset-free control if the disturbance tends to a non-zero limit.